IP Due Diligence

-Danielle earned her J.D. from Boston College and her B.S., summa cum laude, in Biology from Boston College.
-She is admitted to practice in New York and before the U.S. District Courts for the Eastern and Southern Districts of New York.
-She is also registered to practice before the U.S. Patent and Trademark Office.
+Danielle earned her J.D. from Boston College and her B.S., summa cum laude, in Biology from Boston College where she was elected to Phi Beta Kappa and Alpha Sigma Nu.
+She is admitted to practice in New York and before the U.S. District Courts for the Eastern, Southern and Northern Districts of New York.
+She is also admitted to practice before the Federal Circuit and is registered to practice before the U.S. Patent and Trademark Office.

 - In The Matter of Certain Computer Products, Computer Components And Products Containing Same: Represented complainant IBM before the International Trade Commission in an infringement proceeding involving several of IBM's patents related to cooling, power conservation and router technology against respondents ASUSTek Computer, Inc. and ASUS Computer International as well as in a parallel federal district court litigation.
 While on appeal to the Federal Circuit, the case settled on favorable terms.

 - Ledergerber Medical Innovations, LLC, et al. v.
 W.L.
 Gore & Assocs., Inc. (N.D.
 Ill.): Represented defendant Gore in patent infringement action involving a patent related to hernial patches.

 - Comcast Cable Communication Corp. v.
 Finisar Corp.,Civil Action No. 06-4206 (N.D.
 Cal.): Represented defendant and counterclaim-plaintiff Finisar in a patent infringement action involving digital television broadcast systems.